-The vendor management process is becoming an area of increased focus for risk managers.
+The vendor risk management process is becoming an area of increased focus for risk managers.
 The operational, financial, and regulatory risks third-party vendors and contractors pose to an organization continue to expand unabated.
 Despite the magnitude of the threat posed from lax vendor management programs, many risk managers do not feel their organizations have the technology and capabilities in place to properly face the challenge.

 A Deloitte study notes that 94% of responding executives have only low to moderate levels of confidence in the tools and technology they use to manage third-party risk.
 Nearly 90% have similar lack of confidence in the quality of the underlying risk management process.
-Armed with dubious solutions and processes, risk managers fighting for effective vendor management assessment may find it an uphill battle.
+Armed with dubious solutions and processes, risk managers fighting for effective vendor risk management assessment may find it an uphill battle.

 The status quo may not hold